zognin/tp/docs/DeveloperGuide.md

 **MSS**

-1. Home chef chooses to add order.
+1. Home Chef chooses to add an order.
-2. Home chef enters details in required format.
+2. Home Chef enters details in required format.
-3. BTBB displays new order.
+3. BTBB displays the new order.

     Use case ends.

 **Extensions**

 * 2a.
+Order entered already exists in the system.
+    * 2a1.
+BTBB informs Home Chef that order already exists.

+      Use case ends.

+* 2b.
 BTBB detects an error in the entered data.
-    * 2a1.
+    * 2b1.
 BTBB informs Home Chef why addition of order failed.

     Use case ends.